Skip to contents

 While the basic workflow is similar for analyzing different types of chromatographic data with chromatographR, there are a few important differences when analyzing GC-FID data (or other 1-dimensional data).
 This vignette highlights some important considerations when using chromatographR to analyze GC-FID data (or other 2D chromatography data).

-To demonstrate the use of chromatographR for the analysis GC-FID data, we will analyze a dataset on cuticular hydrocarbons (CHCs) composition in four species of paper wasps (Polistes spp.) collected by Dr. Andrew Legan (Andrew Wesley Legan 2022; A. Legan et al. 2022).
+To demonstrate the use of chromatographR for the analysis GC-FID data, we will analyze a dataset on cuticular hydrocarbons (CHCs) composition in four species of paper wasps (Polistes spp.) collected by Dr. Andrew Legan (Andrew W. Legan 2022; A. Legan et al. 2022).
 The dataset includes CHCs collected from Polistes dominula (european paper wasp), Polistes exclamans (common paper wasp), P. fuscatus (northern paper wasp), and P. metricus (metric paper wasp).
-As in other social insects, cuticular hydrocarbons serve as chemical cues mediating a number of social behaviors in paper wasps (Andrew W. Legan et al. 2021), including nestmate recognition (G. J. Gamboa, Reeve, and Pfennig 1986; GEORGE J. Gamboa et al. 1996; Bruschini et al. 2011), establishment of social hierarchies (Jandt, Tibbetts, and Toth 2014) and mate choice (Reed and Landolt 1990).
+As in other social insects, cuticular hydrocarbons serve as chemical cues mediating a number of social behaviors in paper wasps (Andrew W. Legan et al. 2021), including nestmate recognition (G. J. Gamboa, Reeve, and Pfennig 1986; George J. Gamboa et al. 1996; Bruschini et al. 2011), establishment of social hierarchies (Jandt, Tibbetts, and Toth 2014) and mate choice (Reed and Landolt 1990).

 P. dominula (Kranz 2020)

-P. exclamans © Andrew Legan
+P. exclamans (© Andrew Legan)

 P. fuscatus (Cook 2022)